Luxor Museum Luxor

 The small decorated sandstone blocks discovered when the ninth pylon at Karnak temple dismantled.
 It was for reconstruction work, where they had used as infill in the original building of the pylon.
 Over 40,000 decorated blocks from Amenhotep IV’s early Karnak building works found.
-Only those from the ninth pylon are well preserved.
+Only those from the ninth pylon well preserved.
 They preserved enough to allow their accurate reconstruction.
 Next to the talatat is a sandstone head from a colossal Osirid statue of Amenhotep IV from Karnak.
-It mounted on the wall of Luxor museum.
+It mounted on the wall of Luxor Museum Luxor.
 An extension built a few years ago houses a collection of statues found in the ‘Luxor Cachette’.
 These beautiful sculptures unearthed when a colonnade at Luxor Temple dismantled.
 It was for reconstruction in 1989.

 They had buried (for reasons unknown) in the floor of the courtyard.
 It is where they lay forgotten for over 2000 years.
 Many of these statues today look as though they have just come out of a sculptor’s workshop.
-Another long-awaited new annex to Luxor Museum has now completed.
+Another long-awaited new annex to Luxor Museum Luxor has now completed.
 It is this spacious addition.
 It houses many artifacts new to the museum, as well as some of the artworks from the original galleries.
 The main section of the extension has a military theme.
-It is partly devoted to Egypt’s glorious empire.
+It partly devoted to Egypt’s glorious empire.
 The long hall has two glass covered niches.
 They are the new resting places for the mummies of two great warrior kings – Ahmose.

 Ahmose is founder of the New Kingdom.
-The main gallery at Luxor museum also includes weaponry.
+The main gallery at Luxor Museum Luxor also includes weaponry.
 Moreover, it also includes a hunting chariot of Tutankhamun.
 The upper level contains some superb statues and several old favorites.
 They relocated from other areas of the museum.
 It is besides to many fascinating objects related to technology and the arts.
 Furthermore, the new facilities include a visitor center, bookshop and cafeteria.
-Luxor Museum set in a lit and temperature controlled environment.
+Luxor Museum Luxor set in a lit and temperature controlled environment.
 It is a dramatic showpiece for ancient Egyptian cultural heritage.

-How to get to Luxor museum:
+How to get to Luxor museum in Luxor, Egypt:

-Luxor Museum located on the Nile Corniche in Luxor.
+Luxor Museum Luxor located on the Nile Corniche in Luxor.
 Moreover, it is a few hundred meters north of the tourist bazaar and the Etap Hotel.
 It is open daily from 9 am to 1 pm and 4 pm to 9 pm in winter.
 Hours may change in summer.